 - Graduate applicants: Minimum overall GPA of 3.2 out of 4.0 in graduate courses taken, and minimum GPA of 3.0 out of 4.0 for the Bachelor of Science Degree previously received.

 - All applicants must meet established criteria for federal employment and be able to obtain security clearance if necessary.

 A faculty panel will review all applicants who have applied by the application deadline and meet the minimum eligibility requirements.
 Potential candidates will be interviewed in person or by telephone before the final selection.
 Preference will be given to those applicants who can stay in the program for two years.

-All scholarship recipient must agree to the terms stated in the Student Service Agreement (posted at http://www.ecs.csus.edu/sfs/agreement.pdf) and must participate in activities and meetings organized by the SFS program at Sacramento State including program orientation, academic advising, , colloquiums and workshops on cybersecurity, field trips, mentoring and socializing events.
+All scholarship recipients must agree to the terms stated in the Student Service Agreement and must participate in activities and meetings organized by the SFS program at Sacramento State, including program orientation, academic advising, colloquiums and workshops on cybersecurity, field trips, mentoring, and socializing events.

-Each applicant to the SFS program must submit the following by April 14, 2014:
+Each applicant to the SFS program must submit the following:

 Scholarship for Service

 Department of Computer Science

 Applications can also be submitted electronically in PDF format to email@example.com.
 Incomplete applications will not be considered.

 Phone: (916) 278-2154